The Miracle of Morgan's Creek: Plot

 Trudy Kockenlocker is the daughter of the town constable of Morgan's Creek.
 Against her father's orders, she attends a wild farewell party for a group of soldiers at which she hits her head on a chandelier while dancing.
 The next morning, Trudy is in a daze and slowly begins to recall the previous night's events.
 She had married a soldier but cannot remember his name, except that "it had a z in it.
 Like Ratzkywatzky...or was it Zitzkywitzky?"
-She believes that she and the groom had used fake names, so she doesn't know how to get in touch with him and cannot remember what he looks like.
+She believes that she and the groom had used fake names, so she does not know how to get in touch with him and cannot remember what he looks like.
 She also does not have the marriage license.

 Trudy learns that she became pregnant that night as well.
 Norval Jones, a local 4-F boy who has been in love with Trudy for years, steps in to help out, but Trudy's overprotective father becomes involved and complicates matters.
 Norval and Trudy devise a plan: they will get married secretly under false names, which will provide her a marriage certificate with the fake name of Ratzkywatzky and help her avoid a scandal.
 Later, Trudy will get a divorce, and she and Norval will get married legitimately.

-At the rushed wedding ceremony, in which Norval wears an antique WW1 “doughboy” uniform, a frazzled Norval mistakenly signs his real name and the minister calls the police.
+At the rushed wedding ceremony, in which Norval wears an antique WW1 "doughboy" uniform, a frazzled Norval mistakenly signs his real name and the minister calls the police.
 Norval is brought to the Kockenlocker house where military, state and federal officers fight with Constable Kockenlocker over jurisdiction.
 Norval is accused of abducting Trudy, impersonating a soldier, impairing the morals of a minor, resisting arrest and perjury.
 Trudy's father arrests Norval and locks him in the town jail after the justice of the peace rips up the fake marriage certificate.
 Trudy then tells her father the truth about the marriage, her pregnancy and Norval's attempt to pose as her groom.
 Her father agrees to let Norval escape so that he can find Trudy's real husband.